From the dish, to sound. TasteTune creates music inspired by flavor.

 World Jollof Rice Day

-On social media, people will post their recipes and photos on this day, using the hashtag #WorldJollofRiceDay to get everyone excited.
+In Nigeria, some people celebrate August 22nd as “World Jollof Rice Day”.
+On social media, people post their recipes and photos on this day, using the hashtag #WorldJollofRiceDay to get excited about it.

 It all started with a comment on social media in 2015.
 Brand companies picked up on it, and it became standard practice.